 In shade, the foliage – 20″ inches long with many 1/2-inch firmly-textured leaflets – retain their lovely broadleaf evergreen color.

-But in a sunny location, in the fall, Nandina domestica leaves goes from purple-bronze to a bright red, bright crimson or rich, dark red during the cold months, adding spectacular beauty to the winter landscape.
+But in a sunny location, for fall color, Nandina domestica leaves goes from purple-bronze to a bright red, bright crimson or rich, dark red during the cold months, adding spectacular beauty to the winter landscape.

 When more than one plant is grown and cross-fertilization occurs, the loose clusters of creamy-white or light-pink spring flowers which are erect and terminal, are followed by large scarlet berries.

 Heavenly Bamboo As A Hedge

 For use as an informal hedge, either as a line or boundary marker or as background for beds and borders, this invasive species is equally useful.
 Judicious pruning will insure shapely plants, bushy to the ground, as well as keeping the hedge at the desired height.